krishan-mehta/Netflix-Data-Analysis-Dashboard-Tableau/README.md

 This project showcases an in-depth exploration of Netflix’s library and provides an intuitive way to analyse trends across multiple dimensions.

+## 🚀 How to Explore

+1. Download the TWBX file (Netflix.twbx)

+2. Open it with Tableau Desktop (version 2020.4 or later recommended)

+3. Interact with filters and visuals to explore employment trends

 ## My Dashboard
 [Link to My Dashboard](https://public.tableau.com/app/profile/krishan.mehta/viz/Netflix_17469091513000/Dashboard1#1)
 ![image](https://github.com/user-attachments/assets/03519692-f9f6-43b5-8c34-8c086b4d9470)